josejhkim/tp/docs/UserGuide.md

 ```
 ## How Wedding Hero Works (System Flow)

-Wedding Hero helps you manage **multiple weddings** with ease by using a **“set and operate” model**:
+Wedding Hero helps you manage **multiple weddings** with ease by using a **"set and operate" model**:

 1. **Create a wedding** using the `createWedding` command.
 2. **Set the wedding as active** using the `setWedding` command.
-3. Once a wedding is set as active, all operations like adding persons, tables, or assigning seats apply **only to that
+3. Once a wedding is set as active, all operations like adding guests, tables, or assigning seats apply **only to that
    active wedding**.
-4. You can view and manage each wedding’s persons, tables, and RSVP details independently.
+4. You can view and manage each wedding's guests, tables, and RSVP details independently.

 >  **Note:** You can only interact with one wedding at a time.
 You must `setWedding` before performing most other
 > commands (e.g., `addPerson`, `addTable`, etc.).